-- the number of beds and the occupancy rates in each of the care homes; - the level of fee increases achievable for Local Authority and the NHS rates as well as self-funded residents - the level of operating expenses, particularly staff costs, the impact of lower occupancy and the rise in the National Living Wage as of 1st April 2020.
+- · the number of beds and the occupancy rates in each of the care homes; - the level of fee increases achievable for Local Authority and the NHS rates as well as self-funded residents - the level of operating expenses, particularly staff costs, the impact of lower occupancy and the rise in the National Living Wage as of 1st of April every year. - the level of grants received from the government following the outbreak.